LodeBo/battery-donut-card/README.md

 | `border` | string | `'none'` | Border styling |
 | `padding` | string | `'0px'` | Inner padding of the card |

-💡 Tip

-If you’re using the new Sections Dashboard layout in Home Assistant, you can make the donut perfectly centered by tweaking the layout_options and ring_radius values to fit your section size.
-This gives a clean, balanced look in both desktop and mobile views.